 - Use a one-quarter cup measure, pack tightly with the potato mixture, and carefully drop into hot oil.
 Press down to flatten to about one-third of an inch thickness.
 Don’t crowd the pan.
 When the edges just start turning dark brown, flip the latke over and cook the other side.
 The edges tend to get a little darker than the flat part, so dark brown edge should give you a perfect side.

-- As each pancake is done, place on the rack in the oven.
+- As each pancake is done, place on the wire rack in the oven.
 Separate layers with paper towels

 - Serve with sour-cream and sugar, or apple-sauce.